Postpartum & Perinatal

 "Perinatal depression is the most common complication of childbirth."

-What To Expect with Therapy
+What To Expect with Individual Therapy

 Postpartum and perinatal therapy is often short term (average 6 months) or until your symptoms feel like they are more in your control.
 Together, we will focus first on a wellness plan to assist you in structuring essential foundational needs such as sleep, exercise, nutrition, and support systems.
 Postpartum therapy can be supplemented by, or in addition to, medication.
 Anew therapy is skilled at assisting you to explore your treatment options and choose the right course for you.
 Through the clinical interventions of Cognitive Behavioral Therapy and Mindfulness Skills, together we will change negative thoughts, spirals, and eruptions into a more healthy balance of calmness and clarity.
 You deserve the experience of loving your baby and every moment of her coo's, cuddles, and cries.